Introduction

 It has three chrono sub-dials which show a calendar with both the day and week.
 It has a tachymeter, too.

-This dive watch is powered by Citizen’s own crafted solar technology.
+This dive watch gets its power from Citizen’s own crafted solar technology.
 Precision and accuracy are paramount.
 Inside is Japanese quartz movement so you know you can rely on this watch.

 There are luminous hour markings on the 43mm dial, which make readability really easy.